 So one night we sat down with our daughter and explained to her that Daddy was moving out.
 The woman who my daughter got to know through secret rendezvous with her father was the cause of her dad leaving.

 Question: How do you explain to your daughter that her dad has chosen the woman at work over her?

 Answer: YOU DON’T

 Over the next few weeks I was scared.
 I lost twenty five pounds in three weeks.
 I wasn’t prepared for this.
-I need to go back to work.
-I have to tell my daughter that all the promises I made to stay home and take care of her were gone.
-No brother or sister, and, yes, back you go to the babysitter.
+I needed to go back to work.
+I had to tell my daughter that all the promises I made to stay home and take care of her were gone.
+No brother or sister, and yes, back you go to the babysitter.
 Yikes!
 How do I look at this little face and tell her all of these things?

 I thought, “I can’t move.”
 We just bought this house.
 How can I afford the house payment?
 She is going to school in two months?
 How do I handle work, getting her to school, getting her after school?
 Man, it was all crashing down on me.

 I then thought of what my mother said to me: “children are not asked to be born”.

 I decided, wait a minute.
 I need to be strong here.
 My daughter’s world is crumbling down.
 Mine is too, but I am an adult and can deal with whatever comes my way.
 I said to myself, “okay, I’m good.”
 I’m strong and I need to be strong for her.
 She is a little girl whose whole life is going to change.
 I need to be the person that shows her that it is all going to be okay.
 I need her to know that we will be just fine together.